 (3) In this section the relevant day, in relation to a retail shop lease, means the day on which this Act comes into operation or, where the lease is a retail shop lease by reason only of a regulation prescribing a business of a particular kind to be a specified business, means the day on which that regulation comes into operation.

+(4) Regulations may be made exempting from all or any of the provisions of this Act —

+(a) a prescribed person, retail shop lease or retail shop; or

+(b) a prescribed class of persons, retail shop leases or retail shops.

+(5) The regulations may provide for conditions and restrictions subject to which an exemption is to apply.

 [Section 4 2 amended by No. 55 of 2004 s.
-118.]
+118; No. 59 of 2011 s.
+6.]

 5. Crown bound